SwanFlutter/flutter_saver/README.md

-A package to save image and files to downloads folder all platform.
+This Flutter package provides a powerful and versatile solution for saving camera images and downloadable links across all platforms.
+With support for various formats, it allows developers to store images and files efficiently in device memory.

 ## Features